(Our questions concerning Senator Rick Santorum

 becoming Christian change you?

-(awaiting answer)
+Rick Santorum: (awaiting answer)

-3. How would you describe your relation
+3. How would you describe your relationship with

 Jesus today?

-(awaiting answer)
+Rick Santorum: (awaiting answer)

 4. In the past 12 months, how much time have you spent in prayer with